 Now The One on the left, above and below as you can see, have lighter edging and lighter stems.
 The one on the right with more mottling.

-As you can see from what we have shown, While they are always excellent quality and I prefer to use them, the fact that wild type browns aren’t always exact clone looking feathers from one saddle to the next; is why you can substitute them for something that’s close enough for the time being in this pattern.
+As you can see from what we have shown here, that while they might be excellent quality and I prefer to use them, the fact is that wild type browns aren’t always exact from one saddle to the next; this is why you can substitute them for something that’s close enough for the time being in this pattern.

 I hope this helped Vicky!